 Keystone, South Dakota

-The Ponca Group is near Keystone, South Dakota.
+The Star Lode is near Keystone, South Dakota.
 Historically the site has been associated with the Keystone Mining District which is now part of the Black Hills National Forest.
-The Ponca Group was closed at the time of data entry with no known plans to re-open.
+The Star Lode was closed at the time of data entry with no known plans to re-open.
+Production size when active was considered to be small.
+Mine operations consist of surface and underground workings.
+There is one known shaft.
+Subsurface depth reaches a maximum of 20 meters (65 feet).
+The ore mined is composed of lepidolite, mica and beryl.
+The ore body extends 6 meters (20 feet) in width.
+Associated rock in this area is pegmatite from the Neoproterozoic era 1.00 to 0.54 billion years ago.
 The Black Hills of the Interior Plains characterize the geomorphology of the surrounding area.

 Site identification and general characteristics.
 Learn about USGS mines.